piranna/piranna.github.io/pages/hire-me.md

 #### What are your hobbies outside of work?

-Besides working on my own research side projects, I like running, travelling, diner out, visit museums, going to cinema or reading, between others.
+Besides working on my own research side projects, I like running, travelling, dinner out, visit museums, going to cinema or reading, between others.

 #### What achievements are you more proud of, outside of technology?

-I'm mostly proud of the achievements with my personal side projects (technoology is my hobby), but besides that, I'm also proud of have done the New Year's Eve 10km run in 53 minutes, and that I've started learning chinese.
+I'm mostly proud of the achievements with my personal side projects (technology is my hobby), but besides that, I'm also proud of have done the New Year's Eve 10km run in 53 minutes, and that I've started learning chinese.